A World Without Police

-A World Without Police is a book written by historian and political theorist Geo Maher police abolition and what society may look like with a transition from traditional law enforcement agencies to community-based policing.
+A World Without Police is a book written by historian and political theorist Geo Maher focused on police abolition and what society may look like with a transition from traditional law enforcement agencies to community-based policing.

 Background

 The author, Geo Maher, became interested in police abolition following the killing of Oscar Grant in 2009.
 Following the incident, Maher began to teach a course at Vassar College titled "Global Policing, Prisons and Abolition" while working as a visiting associate professor.